 Our Focus Areas

-5. Cultivate understanding and education about the history and legacy of Black bookstores in the United States.
+5. Preserve and educate on the history and legacy of Black bookstores

 WHO WE ARE